 Decision support systems make an important contribution to farming decisions, adding to the vital experience-based knowledge of farmers.
-The Project looks at a broad range of decision support tools available to UK farmers and farm advisers, including bespoke software, tools based on generic software (e.g. Excel), email or text alerts, online tools and guidance, phone apps, and paper-based guidance.
+The SIP looked at a broad range of decision support tools available to UK farmers and farm advisers, including bespoke software, tools based on generic software (e.g. Excel), email or text alerts, online tools and guidance, phone apps, and paper-based guidance.

-The Project is compiling a list of tools relevant to UK agriculture, and also conducting 6 focus groups and 75 interviews with farmers and farm advisers across the arable, dairy, and red meat sectors.
-Of particular interest are attitudes and the identification of key factors affecting the use of such tools in farming decisions.
+The Project compiled a list of tools relevant to UK agriculture, and also conducted focus groups and interviews with farmers and farm advisers across the arable, dairy, and red meat sectors.
+Of particular interest were attitudes and the identification of key factors affecting the use of such tools in farming decisions.

 The identification of these key use factors, and the highlighting of specific examples of effective tools, will help inform future policies about the design, communication, and use of decision support tools in UK agriculture.